Knowledge argument: Background

+Jackson says there are quite a few similar arguments that predate his formulation, even going back as far as John Locke.

-Mary's Room is a thought experiment that attempts to establish that there are non-physical properties and attainable knowledge that can be discovered only through conscious experience.
-It attempts to refute the theory that all knowledge is physical knowledge.
-C. D. Broad, Herbert Feigl, and Thomas Nagel, over a fifty-year span, presented insight to the subject, which led to Jackson's proposed thought experiment.
+C. D. Broad, Herbert Feigl, and Thomas Nagel, over a fifty-year span, presented insight to the subject.
 Broad makes the following remarks, describing a thought experiment where an archangel has unlimited mathematical competences:

-Roughly thirty years later, Feigl expresses a similar notion.
-He concerns himself with a Martian, studying human behavior, but lacking human sentiments.
-Feigl says:
+In 1958, Feigl theorized that a hypothetical Martian, studying human behavior, will lack human sentiments.

-Nagel takes a slightly different approach.
-In an effort to make his argument more adaptable and relatable, he takes the stand of humans attempting to understand the sonar capabilities of bats.
-Even with the entire physical database at one's fingertips, humans would not be able to fully perceive or understand a bat's sonar system, namely what it is like to perceive something with a bat's sonar.
+Nagel's essay "What Is It Like to Be a Bat?" takes a slightly different approach.
+He takes the perspective of humans attempting to understand the echolocation capabilities of bats.
+Even with the entire physical database at one's fingertips, humans would not be able to fully perceive or understand a bat's sensory system, namely what it is like to "see" the world through sound.

 Implications

 Whether Mary learns something new upon experiencing color has two major implications: the existence of qualia and the knowledge argument against physicalism.